 What Are They Invited To?

-As long as both you and the attendant in question are comfortable with the event you have planned, invite them to everything!
-Check in with them before you send out the invites to make sure they’ll feel good about attending (for example, your male best friend may not be as excited about your lingerie-themed bridal shower as you...), but extend an invitation to every event that you want them attend.
+As long as both you and the attendant in question are comfortable with the event you have planned, invite them to everything.
+Check in with them before you send out the invites to make sure they’ll feel good about attending (for example, your male best friend may not be as excited about your lingerie-themed bridal shower as you...), but extend an invitation to every event that you want them to attend.
 If you have a man of honor or your fiancé has a best woman, you might want to consider planning a bachelorette or bachelor party that they’ll be able to join in on, so keep that in mind as you start working on the details.

 Where Should They Get Ready?